-An accurate interpretation of the experimental trace of hydrogen uptake in Pd requires a theoretical framework that accounts for the changes in the optical properties of the material as it is structurally modified by the progressive presence of H. The description of the optical properties of the H-Pd system is not a simple task due to (i) the presence of different phases that H can adopt when absorbed in Pd (α and β phases) and (ii) the different length scales involved in the hydrogen uptake process requiring a multiscale approach, that is, an accurate description of the quantum mechanical effects associated with structural changes at the atomic scale together with a detailed description of the nanoscale where size, shape,
+An accurate interpretation of the experimental trace of Hydrogen uptake in Pd requires a theoretical framework that accounts for the changes in the optical properties of the material as it is structurally modified by the progressive presence of H. The description of the optical properties of the H-Pd system is not a simple task due to (i) the presence of different phases that H can adopt when absorbed in Pd ( $\alpha$ and $\beta$ phases) and (ii) the different length-scales involved in the Hydrogen uptake process requiring a multiscale approach, i.e., an accurate description of the quantummechanical effects associated with structural changes at the atomic scale together with a detailed description of the nanoscale where size, shape and environment affects the optical response of the whole mesoscopic system.